ChrisNeedham24/microcosm/README.md

 python-vlc (or something like that) as an optional dependency, it is advised that players also install that.
 Naturally, Python is also required, at version 3.10 or above.

+### Multiplayer
+In order to play games of Microcosm online, your router must have UPnP enabled, as it is required for communication between clients and the server.

 ## Play from release

 Begin by downloading the [latest release](https://github.com/ChrisNeedham24/microcosm/releases/latest) for your operating system.